SD › Best Time to Visit Boston

 With its multitude of schools and quarter million students living in the city during the school year, Boston is almost a different city in the summer.
 Summer sees far fewer people on subway trains and on the roads, as well as in restaurants, cafes, and bars; especially across the river in Cambridge.
 However, coinciding with the decrease in students, summer brings an increase in tourists, as this is the peak time for family travel.
 Expect crowds at many popular attractions, especially along the Freedom Trail, in the Blackstone Block, in museums, and the aquarium.

-- Kids and Families:
+- Best Time for Kids and Families:

 Summer, from June through September, is always a popular time for family travel in Boston, with tons of warm weather activities, including the Tadpole Playground and Frog Pond in Boston Common, the Tea Party Museum, and the Codzilla boat; along with lots of free historical sites, beaches, and the Charles River.
 Expect crowds and high prices, though.
 If you can work out a fall trip with the kids’ school schedule, you will find fewer crowds in late September through October, while still enjoying temperate weather.

-- Good Weather:
+- Best Time for Good Weather:

 Boston’s weather is best from late May through early October.
 Temperatures average in the low to upper twenties during this time, with July being the warmest month.
 Rain comes most often in May and decreases in frequency through August, though there’s no truly dry season here.
 Water in the bay and river is warmest from July through September.